kjolley/BIGSdb_documentation/offline_tools.rst

  -o, --order
      Order so that isolates last tagged the longest time ago get scanned first (ignored if -r used).

+ --only_already_tagged
+     Only check loci that already have a tag present (but no allele designation).
+This must be combined with the --already_tagged option or no loci will match.
+This option is used to perform a catch-up scan where a curator has previously tagged sequence regions prior to alleles being defined, without the need to scan all missing loci.

  -p, --projects LIST
      Comma-separated list of project isolates to scan.